tkeskita/unstructured_grids/README.md

 ## Development Ideas for Future

+- Add integrity checks for selected UG data.
+E.g. calculate volume of cells (should not be zero), maybe check for intersections, calculate sum of face area weighed normals for cells (should be zero) etc.

 - Dissolve Edges (merge selected vertices connected by edges)

 - Import/Export of VTK Unstructured Grids (XML .vtu format?)